dolthub/docs/content/products/dolthub/api/database.md

 ## List operations

+DoltHub provides support for asynchronous operations, including merging, SQL writing, and file importing.
+Using the list operations API enables users to monitor the status of their executed operations.
+For troubleshooting, users can inspect the `error` field within the operation object.
+And, the `metadata` field offers details of the operation.
+For instance, in a SQL write operation, the `metadata` will show the query executed, database and branch that the query ran on.
+To filter a specific type of operation, users can include the operationType parameter in the query.
+Supported operation types are SqlWrite, SqlRead, Import, Merge, and Migrate.

 Here's an example of how to list `SqlWrite` operations initiated by user `liuliu` using an [authorization token](authentication.md).

 Listing operations requires authentication, so you must include this authorization header in your request.
 See the [Authentication](authentication.md) section for more details.